wahidyankf/linux-colt_steele_50_most_popular_linux_and_terminal_commands/README.md

 # Introduction

 This is a follow-along repo for colt-steele's course: [The 50 Most Popular Linux & Terminal Commands - Full Course for Beginners](https://www.youtube.com/watch?v=ZtqBQ68cfJc) in YouTube.
+You can find the book from the video [here](https://www.freecodecamp.org/news/the-linux-commands-handbook/).

 ## List of commands